 Factual Reporting: HIGH

-Founded in 1979, ESPN, short for (Entertainment and Sports Programming Network) is a 24-hour sports cable channel that is broadcast in more than 200 countries.
-The associated website is espn.com which provides sports news, scores, standings for leagues, and coverage of sports teams all over the world.
+Founded in 1979, ESPN, short for (Entertainment and Sports Programming Network) is a 24-hour sports cable channel broadcast in more than 200 countries.
+The associated website is espn.com which provides sports news, scores, standings for leagues, and coverage of sports teams worldwide.
 ESPN broadcasts primarily from studio facilities located in Bristol, Connecticut.

 Funded by / Ownership